 Last year we started our Hybris learning and development training at ANT.
 We invite you to take a look at our journey.
-This training got us an insight into how software development looks like in an Agile environment.
+This training got us an insight into what software development looks like in an Agile environment.
 Let’s get a little closer, and start with the technical part of our training.

 Technologies we worked with